-The Nursing Care Quality Assurance Commission (NCQAC) issues this advisory opinion in accordance with WAC 246-840.
-An advisory opinion adopted by the NCQAC is an official opinion about safe nursing practice.
-The opinion is not legally binding and does not have the force and effect of a duly promulgated regulation or a declaratory ruling by the NCQAC.
-Institutional policies may restrict practice further in their setting and/or require additional expectations to assure the safety of their patient and/or decrease risk.
+The Washington State Board of Nursing (WABON) issues this advisory opinion in accordance with WAC 246-840-800.
+An advisory opinion adopted by the WABON is an official opinion about safe nursing practice.
+The opinion is not legally binding and does not have the force and effect of a duly promulgated regulation or a declaratory ruling by the WABON.
+Institutional policies may restrict practice further in their setting and/or require additional expectations to assure the safety of their patient and//or decrease risk.
+This advisory opinion does not address state or federal proclamations or rule waivers that temporarily change some regulatory requirements in emergency or disaster situations.